Firanel/project_actions/readme.md

 ### JavaScript

+Run the current file with node or bun.

+### Typescript

-Run the current file with node.
+Run the current file with bun.